biopython/biopython.github.io/wiki/GitMigration.md

 -   installing git on the open-bio servers
 -   setting up a synchronization between obf-hosted branch and github branch
--   sending a message to the official biopython twitter account to celebrate!
+-   posting an announcement on the dev-mailing list, news server, and twitter account to celebrate!